jasonpincin/concurrent-queue/README.md

 Returns a promise that will be resolved or rejected once the item is processed.

-### queue.process(processor)
+### queue.process([options, ] processor)

-Configure the processor function with signature `function (item [, cb])`.
-This function is invoked as concurrency allows, providing a queued `item` to be acted upon.
+Configure the queue's `processor` function, to be invoked as concurrency allows with a queued item to be acted upon.

+The optional `options` argument should be an object.
+It may contain a `concurrency` property that determines how many items in the queue will be processed concurrently.
+The default `concurrency` is `Infinity`.

+The `processor` argument should be a function with signature `function (item [, cb])`.
 If the processor function signature included a callback, an error-first style callback will be passed which should be executed upon completion.
 If no callback is provided in the function signature, and the processor function returns a `Promise`, the item will be considered complete once the promise is resolved/rejected.
 If neither a callback is accepted, nor a promise returned, the function will be treated as a synchronous function, and it's return value (or thrown exception) will be